 If the blood supply to the middle of the intestine is completely cut off because of a volvulus, sudden, severe pain and vomiting develop.

 Bile, a substance formed in the liver, may be vomited, making the vomit appear green.
 Eventually, the abdomen swells.

-X-rays also are taken after barium is placed the infant's rectum (called barium enema) or swallowed by the infant.
-Barium looks white on x-rays and outlines the digestive tract, showing the contours and lining of the esophagus, stomach, and small intestine.
+X-rays also are taken after barium is placed in the infant's rectum (called a barium enema Barium X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more ) or swallowed by the infant (called an upper gastrointestinal or upper GI series).
+Barium looks white on x-rays and outlines the digestive tract, showing the contours and lining of the esophagus, stomach, small intestine, and large intestine.
 Barium x-rays can help doctors see whether the lower intestines are in an abnormal position.